anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ### Step 14: Running the Python Program

 You have finished writing a Python program for matching with ActiveMatcher.
 To run this program, open a terminal and navigate to the directory that you wrote your 'am_example.py' file in.
-Then run the following command, which will output true_positives, 'precision', 'recall', and 'f1':
+Then run the following command, which will output 'true_positives', 'precision', 'recall', and 'f1':

 ```
 python3 am_example.py